Leadpages Site Builder vs Self-Hosted WordPress

 14 days for free?
 What do you have to lose but a little time trying it out?

-Here’s a freebie you’ll definitely use – a Page Planner to help you map out the key content that will go on every page of your website.
+Here’s a freebie I guarantee will be easy for you to use: My Website Page Planner will help you map out the key content that will go on every page of your website.

 When creating a website, remember this rule of thumb: